Graco Inc Logo

 Graco Inc Logo History

 Graco’s logo embodies the values of reliability and innovation it holds dear.
-The logo design is simple yet sophisticated, using a combination of bold fonts and rich colors.
-It is a recognizable symbol in many industries and private households because of its history and permanence over many decades.
+The logo design is simple yet sophisticated, combining bold fonts and rich colors.
+It is a recognizable symbol in many industries and private households because of its enduring presence over many decades.

 What is Graco Inc.?

-It is one of the most sought-after manufacturers for liquid handling.
-The company has almost a century of experience in the market, which has allowed it to get millions of satisfied customers.
+It is one of the most sought-after manufacturers of liquid-handling equipment.
+The company has almost a century of market experience, which has enabled it to earn millions of satisfied customers.

 1926 – 1969

 There was no logo at the first stage of the company’s development.
 In 1926, a Minneapolis parking lot employee decided to form the Gray Company, Inc., with his brother, Leil Gray.
 Initially, the organization worked on the production and sale of air-powered lubricators.
 They were created to address problems caused by bad weather when conventional manual grease guns would not work.
-Already during the first year, the brothers earned about 35 thousand USD.
+Even in the first year, the brothers earned about 35,000 USD.
 The company grew rapidly; by 1941, sales reached $1 million.
 During World War II, the Gray Company also served military orders.
-After the end of World War II, paint pumps and pumps for industrial fluids were also developed.
+After World War II, paint pumps and pumps for industrial fluids were also developed.
 Every year, sales volumes increased, and the company’s management changed.
 For example, Leil Gray died in 1958 and was replaced as director by Harry A. Murphy, who in turn served only three years in that position.
-Until 1969, when the company was renamed Graco and went public, David Koch was its leader.
+Until 1969, when the company was renamed Graco and went public, David Koch led the company.

 1969 – today